FireflyMigration/firefly-doc/dev-docs/guide/01_An-introduction-to-NET/03-Operators/index.md

 # Operators

 An operator is a symbol that tells the compiler to perform specific mathematical or logical manipulations
+For example:

 | Operators | Explanation                                                               |